-Today marks the 239th anniversary of the United States Marine Corps.
-Raised for Continental service at the Tun Tavern in Philadelphia in 1775, the Corps performed important services during the Revolution.
+November 10, 2014 marks the 239th anniversary of the United States Marine Corps.
+Raised for Continental service at the Tun Tavern in Philadelphia in 1775, the Corps performed important services during the American Revolutionary War.
 Although disbanded in 1783, the Marine Corps was reestablished by an Act of Congress on July 11, 1798.
-Since then, the Marines have, to quote their well-loved Hymn, fought their country’s battles in the air, on land and sea.
+Since then, the Marines have, to quote their well-loved hymn, fought their country’s battles in the air, on land, and sea.

-In honor of the Marine Corp birthday, the museum hosts its annual Bush Breakfast, a tribute to First Lieutenant William Sharp Bush, who died in combat on Constitution’s quarterdeck during the ship’s battle with HMS Guerriere.
+In honor of the Marine Corp birthday, the USS Constituiton Museum hosts an annual Bush Breakfast, a tribute to First Lieutenant William Sharp Bush, who died in combat on Constitution’s quarterdeck during the ship’s battle with HMS Guerriere on August 19, 1812.

-Born in July 1786 in Wilmington, Delaware, Bush came from a family devoted to national service.
-His father and three uncles fought in the American Revolution.
+Born in July 1786 in Wilmington, Delaware, William Sharp Bush came from a family devoted to national service.
+His father and three uncles fought in the American Revolutionary War.
 He inherited their legacy of ambition, courage, and love of country.
-In 1808 he was commissioned a second lieutenant in the Marine Corps.
+In 1808, he was commissioned a second lieutenant in the Marine Corps.
 Although he attempted to resigned his commission in 1810, his fellow officer pleaded for him to rethink his decision “in Language, truly flattering to…[his] Character & Feelings.”
-He joined the crew of “Old Ironsides” on June 11, 1812, taking command of the ship’s Marine guard.
+He joined Constitution‘s crew on June 11, 1812, taking command of the ship’s Marine guard.
 Just a week later, the United States declared war on Great Britain.
-On August 19, 1812 Constitution engaged HMS Guerriere about 200 miles east of Halifax.
+On August 19, 1812, Constitution engaged HMS Guerriere about 200 miles east of Halifax, Nova Scotia.
 At the height of the battle, while Bush prepared to lead his men onto the deck of the enemy frigate, a British musket ball struck him in the cheek.
-He was the first US Marine Corps officer to die in combat during the War of 1812.
+He was the first U.S. Marine Corps officer to die in combat during the War of 1812.

 The letters remind us that even though two centuries separate us, human values and desires have hardly changed.
 A portrait is both symbolic and representational; it shows the sitter as he was seen and wished to be seen.
 A letter to a friend is personal, and reveals that duty, friendship, honor, and hope coexist in us all, even in a man who died in combat in August of 1812.